 - Click the box to connect automatically.
 Press the connect button for the network that includes the Display Model Number.

-NOTE: This will disconnect your computer/device from your internet and the display's network may also say No Internet.
+NOTE: This will disconnect your computer/device from your internet and the display's network may also say No Internet, as shown below.

 - After 20 seconds, go back to that prepared browser that has 192.168.4.1 typed in the URL and press enter.